benoit-liquet/COMBSS-R-VIGNETTE/README.md

 ##  COMBSS in a low dimensional data context

+- We consider in this simulated example, a data set of n=100 samples, p=20 predictors and 10 are active predictors.

 - This analysis is presented [here](/Low_dimensional_example.md)

 ## COMBSS in a high dimensional data context

+- We consider in this simulated example, a data set of n=100 samples, p=1000 predictors and 10 are active predictors.

 - This analysis is presented [here](/High_dimensional_example.md)

 ## COMBSS in a ultra high dimensional data context

+- We consider in this simulated example, a data set of n=100 samples, p=10,000 predictors and only 3 are active predictors.

 - This analysis is presented [here](/Ultra_High_dimensional_example.md)